9 Ways to Make Your Garden Wildlife-Friendly This Winter

 7. Don’t cut back ivy in the fall.
 A mature ivy, being evergreen, is a fantastic winter shelter for birds and insects, and the berries are a high-energy food source.
 Once spring arrives, you can cut back the ivy to keep it under control.

-9. Mulch your beds in winter with a thick layer of organic material such as garden compost or well-rotted manure.
+9. Mulch your beds in winter with a thick layer of organic material such as garden compost or well-rotted farmyard manure.
 This will be worked into the soil by worms and other organisms, and healthy soil means healthy plants and a healthy garden ecosystem.

 If you’re looking for ways to help your garden wildlife this winter, visit our centre.
 We have everything you need, from bird feeders to winter plants, and our friendly staff are always happy to help!